Individual Therapy

 • Motivational Interviewing (MI)

-• Parts Work [Internal Family Systems/IFS]
+• Parts Work [Informed by Internal Family Systems/IFS]

 • Person-Centered Therapy (PCT)

 • This is at the heart of my approach.
-This is about empowerment – you are the expert in you and already have resources for healing/growth within.
+This is about empowerment—you are the expert in you and already have resources for healing/growth within.

-• Somatic Interventions
+• Somatic Therapy Approaches

-• Focusing on the mind-body connection – helping to become more aware of your body and physical sensations, and increasing nervous system regulation.
+• Focusing on the mind-body connection—helping to become more aware of your body and physical sensations, and increasing nervous system regulation.

 What to Expect